bullshag/ygoCGPTE/GDD.md

   LocationActivitiesPanel now mounts directly onto the handcrafted `locationInfoWindow`, reusing existing buttons/backgrounds, auto-generating placeholder content for unimplemented locations, and resetting tooltip interaction when closed via Escape or the Cancel input action.
   LocationActivitiesPanel now reads availability via LocationActivityService, toggling buttons using the `location_activity_settings` table and enforcing #FF4949 idle / yellow active color states.
   LocationActivitiesPanel exposes a debug auto-refresh toggle that re-queries the database every 3 seconds for QA verification while the panel remains active.
+  LocationActivityService logs each database availability query to the Unity console, listing activities and their enabled states for diagnostics.
   LocationActivitiesPanel scene wiring now seeds `nodeFortAurus` as the default locationId and binds Tavern, Shop, Temple, Academy, Graveyard, Arena, and Search buttons to their respective UI `Button` components so database availability toggles map correctly.
   World map player uses a CapsuleCollider (radius 0.35, height 1.8) and a kinematic Rigidbody to stay inside tooltip triggers without physics drift.
   Player GameObject now carries the `Player` tag (restored after YAML corruption), and TagManager explicitly includes it so AreaTooltip trigger checks succeed.